 Despite that level of detail typically involved in commercial leases, the situation is not always clear whether the tenant has breached the lease.
 In those cases, the landlord may wish file an Application in Court so that a Judge may decide if the tenant has breached the lease.
 Keep in mind that any such Court proceeding would provide an opportunity to the tenant appear at the hearing to make arguments as to why they did not breach the lease and/or should not be subject to eviction.

-If you are a commercial landlord in or around Mississauga, or you represent one, feel free to contact us for a free consultation.
+If you are a commercial landlord in Ontario, or you represent one, feel free to contact us for a consultation.